-- system of boundary values (limits)

-- system of authorities and decisions-making
+- system of boundary values (limits) - system of authorities and decisions-making

-- monitoring system for financial instruments

-- controls system.
+- monitoring system for financial instruments - controls system.

 The main instrument used in strategic market risk management is the allocation of capital to cover it.
 The allocation is performed in accordance with risk appetite set for the Bank.
 The limit for capital used to cover market risk is approved by the Bank's Supervisory board.
-Any threats of possible violations of the approved limits are reported to the Management and Supervisory Boards of the Bank as soon as possible to take the adequate actions.
+The limits set by the Bank are monitored on an ongoing basis.
+Information on achievement of signal values and/or violation of the approved limits is reported to the Management Board and the Supervisory Board of the Bank as soon as possible.